 Students taking Native American and Indigenous Studies courses begin to understand historical and contemporary social issues among indigenous peoples of the Americas, within the global context of settler colonialism and its legacies.

-The American Indian & Native Studies Program (AINSP) focuses on the histories, cultures, literatures, and contemporary legal and political issues of Native Americans of the United States and other indigenous peoples of the Americas.
+The Native American and Indigenous Studies Program focuses on the histories, cultures, literatures, and contemporary legal and political issues of Native Americans of the United States and other indigenous peoples of the Americas.

-AINSP offers a certificate and a minor.
-A student may earn the certificate or a minor in American Indian & Native Studies, but not both.
+This program offers both a certificate and a minor.
+A student may earn the certificate or a minor in Native American and Indigenous Studies, but not both.

 Both the certificate and the minor combine well with a variety of undergraduate majors and provide background for jobs involving cross-cultural work that involves ethnic, social, and political diversity.
-They also help you prepare for advanced study and training in the social sciences, museum work, health care, business, and law.
+They also help you prepare for advanced study and training in the social sciences, health care, business, social work, and law.

-The courses required for the certificate help broaden the scope of students' understanding of United States history, with special reference to Native Americans' role in its founding, economy, and contemporary society.
+The courses required for the certificate help broaden the scope of students' understanding of United States history, with special reference to the role of Native Americans in its founding, its economy, and in contemporary society.

-Review the American Indian & Native Studies in the General Catalog for more details.
+Review Native American and Indigenous Studies in the General Catalog for more information.

-Students who pursue a minor learn about the origins, academic contributions, and political impact of the interdisciplinary field of Native American studies.
+Students who pursue a minor learn about the origins, academic contributions, and political impact of the interdisciplinary field of Native American and Indigenous Studies.

-Review American Indian & Native Studies in the General Catalog for more details.
+Review Native American and Indigenous Studies in the General Catalog for details.